I'm going to state the obvious.

 If 4 channels is not enough, Mackie make this same model in variations with 8, 12, 14 and 16 channels.
 The three largest are rack mountable, but this one and the 8 and 12-channel versions are not.

-At such a low price, you expect there to be some drawbacks and there are a few.
+At such a low price (at the time of writing), you expect there to be some drawbacks and there are a few.
 Luckily, none of them involve quality.
 The main trade-offs are: a lack of direct preamp outputs for the two microphone channels, no solo button, no pan knobs and no balanced RCA outs.
 It also does not come with a standard power cable; instead you get one using a pin system, which is not as durable, because the pins can be bent fairly easily.
 Another annoyance is the lack of an on/off switch, so you have to unplug the unit or connect it to a power strip and use the switch on that.

 For us, none of those trade-offs are deal-breakers, since they make the low price possible, without sacrificing quality.
 If you're looking for a solid preamp on a strict budget, the Mackie 402VLZ4 is your best bet.
 If you want professional-quality sound, you're simply not going to find it in this price range or anywhere close to it.
 The 402VLZ4 is as close as you can get.